REMS High Throughput TEER Robot Gets Software Upgrade

 The REMS AutoSampler automatically measures and records tissue resistance from a user-specified matrix of culture wells on the microplate.
 According to the specified sequence, the robotic arm moves into the identified wells taking TEER measurements.
 By means of a X-Y-Z locating system, the electrode arm is positioned precisely and reproducibly over each well.

 WPI just released a software upgrade for the REMS AutoSampler.
-The software runs on both Windows 7 and Windows 8 platforms.
+The software runs on Windows 10.
 In addition to the operating system updates, the new software includes a host of new features, including:

 - Dual rinse station locations and a calibration station location.
 The rinse station can be used to park the electrode while it is not in use.
 The system allows you to automate rinsing after each measurement, or you may pause the system at any time and rinse manually.